besley/Slickflow/README.md

 .NET/.NETCore Workflow Engine With Full Source Code
 1. **.NET, .NET CORE version both supported**
- Slickflow is an open source project based on .NET Framework 4.5, .NET CORE 2; It's easy to use engine product into cross platform applilcation.
+ Slickflow is an open-source project based on .NET Framework 4.5, .NET CORE 2; It's easy to use engine product into the cross-platform application.
 2. **BPMN graphic style process diagram**
- Slickflow is using BPMN natation to descript process diagram, the Slickflow designer is HTML5 graph editor and user friendly to business process communicaiton and business analysis.
+ Slickflow is using BPMN notation to describe process diagram, the Slickflow designer is HTML5 graph editor and user-friendly to business process communication and business analysis.
 3. **High performance with Dapper.NET library**
- Dapper is a simple object mapper for .NET and own the title of King of Micro ORM in terms of speed and is virtually as fast as using a raw ADO.NET data reader.
+ Dapper is a simple object mapper for .NET and owns the title of King of Micro ORM in terms of speed and is virtually as fast as using a raw ADO.NET data reader.
 An ORM is an Object Relational Mapper, which is responsible for mapping between database and programming language.
 (Ref: https://dapper-tutorial.net/dapper)
- 4. **Multiple database supported**
+ 4. **Multiple databases supported**
- Slickflow supports SQLSERVER, ORACLE, MySQL and other database, it implemented by Dapper.NET extension library.
+ Slickflow supports SQLSERVER, ORACLE, MySQL and another database, it implemented by the Dapper.NET extension library.
 The .net core version using EF core to support different database products.
 5. **Workflow patterns supported**
 ![Wokflow Pattern](http://www.slickflow.com/content/img/sfterm-en.png)
  **1).
 Sequence**